praxistechnologies/web-module-project-testing-react/README.md

 ***Make sure to complete your tasks one at a time and complete test each task before proceeding forward.***

 ## Instructions
-### Task 1: Project Set Up
+### Task 1: Project Set Up - Done
 * [ ] Create a forked copy of this project.
 * [ ] Clone your OWN version of the repository in your terminal
 * [ ] cd into the project base directory `cd web-module-project-reducer-pattern`
 * [ ] Download project dependencies by running `npm install`
 * [ ] Start up the app using `npm start`
-- [ ] With each saved change in your editor, the test runner will re-run all the tests
+- [ ] With each saved change in your editor, the test runner will re-run all the testsnp
 - [ ] **IMPORTANT** If a test fails, use the test runner's error messages to find out why it is failing

 ### Task 2: Project Requirements